Artaraba/Learning/README.md

-# Learning Java
+# Learning to use GitHub
-Learning to program in Java and learning to work within GitHub
+Learning to work within GitHub